Today’s pensioners need more than just a pension.

 Last year, the rental market overtook home ownership in London, as first time buyers found it increasingly difficult to get on the property ladder.

 This might be disturbing news for those starting out in life, but it means there has never been a better time to be a property landlord.
 Demand still outstrips supply in terms of both rental and sales.
-This means that rental rates and underlying values will continue their upward trajectory.

 Today’s landlords have never had it so good.
 Their buy to let properties generate a healthy monthly income, and also constitute a sound and appreciating asset.
 It really is better than money in the bank.